A. E. Gerard: History

 They moved to Adelaide, renting a house at 20 Vine Street, Prospect, and finding work with the electrical firm Davis Purvis, then moving on to the well-known company of Ellis & Clark.
 In 1907, with a loan of £100 from his father-in-law William Goodman (c.
 1838 – 29 May 1909) of "Ashfield", Salisbury, he set up his own contracting business in their rented home, and soon had enough work to hire an assistant.
 When his workforce had reached five he moved the business into the basement of the bicycle shop at 200 Rundle Street east.
 The company name "Gerard and Goodman" was registered on 3 August 1908 and in 1910 they moved; for a few months they rented premises in Twin Street. then to 100 Pirie Street, and soon took over the shop next door, number 102.
 The company was incorporated on 15 March 1912.
 In 1920 Gerard & Goodman began making conduit fittings, branded "Clipsal", referring to their fittings being compatible with those from other manufacturers.
 In 1921 he bought the company's first freehold property, in Synagogue Place.
 As business expanded and diversified, he bought the shop at 132 Rundle street for an electrical and radio retail and repair shop.
 That arm of the business was later transferred to 192–196 Rundle Street east, adjacent to the Synagogue Place warehouse, which had meanwhile expanded to four storeys.

-In 1909 he founded the South Australian Electrical Importers & Suppliers Association (later Electrical Wholesalers Association).
+In 1909, he founded the South Australian Electrical Importers & Suppliers Association (later Electrical Wholesalers Association).

-In 1932 the company Gerard Ltd. was registered and at this time A.E.Gerard was recorded as living at 10 Thorngate Street, Thorngate.
+In 1932, the company Gerard Ltd. was registered and at this time Gerard was recorded as living at 10 Thorngate Street, Thorngate.